Google for Startups: Tools and Resources for Your New Business

 Google Identity Platform shows startups how to build an authentication system that’s fast, reliable, and best of all, easy to scale.
 Using Google sign-in, customers can use apps and websites that are secure.
 And for teams that are remotely distributed, Google Identity-Aware Proxy helps ensure a safe and secure cloud platform.

 The Google for Startups community is a network of accelerator programs, networking events, and co-working spaces that brings different startups and entrepreneurs all over the world together.
 The community is made up of three main components:

 - Tech Hubs from all over the globe offer a variety of services.
-Business owners can join together in co-working spaces to share ideas with other entrepreneurs, and take advantage of coding bootcamps, and other training.
+Business owners can join together in co-working spaces to share ideas with other entrepreneurs, and take advantage of coding boot camps, and additional training.

 - Accelerators join startups with people and programs to put businesses on a fast track.
-They offer entrepreneurs valuable insight from established startup founders which could help them avoid common problems.
+They offer entrepreneurs valuable insight from established startup founders who could help them avoid common problems.

 - Events and Networking can make or break a business.
 Google plans and hosts events for business owners around the world.
 Attendees can meet other startup owners and get advice from experts on different aspects of entrepreneurship.